sabbirahmed404/Fetch-Schema-info-From-Supabase-using-Typescript/README.md

 # Schema Documentation Generator

-This tool automatically generates comprehensive database schema documentation from your Supabase project.
+Fetch your database schema information from your Supebase project in a second.
+This tool automatically generates comprehensive database schema documentation.
 It creates three types of documentation files:

 1. `schema_info.json` - Raw schema data in JSON format
 2. `schema_docs.md` - Human-readable documentation in Markdown